 Here are 10 great options for cooking at the firehouse (or your own house).
 Please note the serving sizes; you may have to adjust the ingredient amounts to fit the size of your crew.
 ENJOY!
 For more "healthy" options make sure you utilize the Healthy Firehouse Recipes eBook bonus.
-For a great printed book option, I recommend the Eat Like a Firefighter Cookbook.
-It has great recipes from some of the best firehouse chefs all over the country (and some of mine).
-You can get more information here (click here).
+For a great printed book option, I recommend this 30-minute meals option.
+It has great recipes that are easy and quick.